Thursday, November 15, 2012

 Jerome Robbins and Bob Fosse?
 Gennaro was every bit as good as those two legends.

 5. The New Songs.
 While 12 of the stage songs were cut for the film, two were added.
-One, “Colorado, My Home,” a terrific song, was originally in the show but cut during the tryout because of the inability to produce the echo effect that the song needed (although, inexplicably, strains of it remain in its overture).
+One, “Colorado, My Home,” a terrific song, was originally in the show but cut during the tryout because of the inability to produce the echo effect that the song required (although, inexplicably, strains of it remain in its overture).
 The necessary echos were no problem for the studio technicians.
 The other new song is the showstopping “He’s My Friend,” in which Reynolds does some hell-raising, ligament-straining dancing with Gus Trikonis (Goldie Hawn’s first husband and one of the Sharks in the film “West Side Story”) and the inexpendable Grover Dale.
 Gennaro outdoes himself here and, again, I’d put this production number up against anything created by Robbins or Fosse.

 6. Grover Dale.
 OK, aficionados talk about Kelly, Astaire, Fosse and, you know, the usual suspects, but for me, the greatest dancer on film was Grover Dale.
 Unfortunately, he came along too late – at the end of the studio system.
-He made his movie debut as one of Reynolds’ brothers in “The Unsinkable Molly Brown,” which I guess was officially the last MGM musical.
+He made his movie debut here as one of Reynolds’ brothers, which I guess was officially the last MGM musical.
 (I’m not counting the studio’s pick-up of Ken Russell’s “The Boy Friend" in 1971.)
 Had he come along a decade or two earlier, Dale would have been in MGM’s stable and groomed for movie-musical stardom.
 Still, in only a handful of films, he made an incredible impression – “Molly Brown,” George Sidney’s “Half a Sixpence” (recreating a role he played on stage), Jacques Demy’s “Les Demoiselles de Rochefort”/”The Young Girls of Rochefort” and Hal Ashby’s “The Landlord” (in which he played Lee Grant’s boogaloo dance instructor).